mwbowers/mwbowers.github.io/reference/host-services/clprogram-class-override-file-method2.md

 ---
 title: CLProgram.OverrideFile(string, OverrideOptions, object, OverrideScope)

-Id: amfCLProgramClassOverrideFileMethod2
-TocParent: amfCLProgramClassOverrideFileMethods
-TocOrder: 20

-keywords: enumerations [ASNA.Monarch], OverrideOptions, used by
-keywords: OverrideOptions enumeration, used by
-keywords: enumerations [ASNA.Monarch], OverrideScope, used by
-keywords: OverrideScope enumeration, used by

 ---

 This method provides CLProgram file override options within Monarch for the specified level of scope.